-The bill seeks to enhance protections against voter suppression and vote dilution in Washington by amending the Revised Code of Washington (RCW) and introducing new provisions aimed at ensuring equal participation for race, color, or language minority groups in the electoral process.
-It establishes definitions for key terms such as "election policy or practice," "electoral system," and "polarized voting," and prohibits political subdivisions from enacting election policies that disproportionately burden protected classes.
-The legislation also outlines a process for local governments to modify their electoral systems to address potential violations, emphasizing public input, particularly from communities with limited English proficiency.
+The bill seeks to enhance protections against voter suppression and vote dilution under the Washington Voting Rights Act by amending various sections of the Revised Code of Washington (RCW).
+It introduces new definitions for key terms such as "election policy or practice," "electoral system," and "polarized voting," which will aid in the law's application.
+The legislation prohibits political subdivisions from enacting election policies that disproportionately burden protected classes and requires them to collaborate with affected parties to address any violations.
+It also emphasizes public engagement in the electoral process, particularly for communities with limited English proficiency, and establishes a framework for voters to challenge discriminatory practices.

 Statutes affected: